clojuresque/base/README.markdown

   first in the file.
 Comments may precede the form.
 The symbol is allowed to be fully qualified: `clojure.core/ns`.

-* [Clojars][cr] deployment is currently broken, because the clojars server does not like a single Java implementation of ssh.
-With other servers like the „real“ ssh it works quite well, though.
-I suspect the issue to be on the clojars side.

 ## Usage

 Create a `build.gradle` script in the root directory of your project. *Note